aryanmaq/how-to-testing/FAQs.md

 **Why is the page not loading?**

-If the page is not loading, please try clearing your browser cache and refreshing the page.
+- This may be due to incorrect authentication configuration.
+Please verify your authentication settings.

 **What should I do if I see 'Something Went Wrong'?**

-If you encounter this message, please contact [our team](mailto:Sales@MAQSoftware.com).
+If you encounter this message, please contact our support team at [loadfast@maqsoftware.com](mailto:loadfast@maqsoftware.com).

----

 ### Create Collection